When is wind most nerve-wracking?

 LAFD Perspective

-In California, The Station Fire on the slopes of Mount Wilson one of many examples — there are more areas prone to fire in Southern California than not.
-A exhaustive list of fire-prone areas would be redundant.
-Chances are that if you are near an area prone to wildfires, you already know it.
+In California, The Station Fire on the slopes of Mount Wilson is one of many examples — there are more areas prone to fire in Southern California than not.
+An exhaustive list of fire-prone areas would be quite long.
 But what to do in the event of a wildfire?
-To gain perspective, I interviewed Blake Robbins, of the LAFD — he spent 16 years as a firefighter paramedic.
+Blake Robbins spent 16 years as a firefighter paramedic.
 He fought The Station Fire.
-Currently, he is Fire Marshall for LAX.
+Currently, he is a Fire Marshall for LAX.
+Blake saw the beginning and end of life, as 911 emergencies integrate LA firefighters with EMT/Paramedic operations: LAFD’s responses may range from wildfires, to delivering babies, to responses of overdoses.
+Mr. Robbins cycled through areas needing mitigation: Ventura, Elysian Park, Griffith Park, Trabuco Canyon, Laguna Canyon.
+He highlighted Ventura first but noted that Elysian and Griffith parks experience the highest frequency he saw.

 Don’t be optimistic